Dream Symbols and their Origin

 - Behind us lies the path we have already treaded. (past)

 We could read off a huge amount of symbols from our environment.
-The program in our brain which is responsible for decision making regarding priorities, has to find the priorities in the elements of the environment.
+The program in our brain, which is responsible for the decision making, has to find the priorities in the environmental elements.

-What is important in our environment is being decided by our biology.
-Important to us are those elements that are essential for our existence.
-Some of these environmental conditions have been critical to our species and its evolution chain for millions of years.
-These conditions have been incorporated into the instinctive behavior and also were decisive elements for the physical designs of creatures.
+What is important is being decided by our biology.
+Important to us are those elements that are essential for our existence and self-preservation.
+Some environmental conditions have been critical to our species and its evolution for millions of years.
+These conditions have been incorporated into the instinctive behavior and were also decisive elements for the physical designs of creatures.
 Because of their archaic meaning these symbols will be named as “cosmic” symbols.

 Some important symbols in this category:

 These symbols are standing lower in the hierarchy than the “cosmic” symbols.
-Example for the dominance of a “cosmic” symbol over a everyday world symbol: We are in a room maybe a basement or a living room.
-The most important thing for the classification (conscious or unconscious) are the light conditions.
-Light depends to the second hierarchy level.
-The light however is only a “cosmic” aid and subordinated to the eyesight and its resulting recognition.
+An example for the dominance of a “cosmic” symbol over a everyday world symbol: We are in a room, maybe a basement or a living room.
+The most important thing for the classification (conscious or unconscious) are the lighting conditions.
+Light belongs to the second hierarchy level.
+The light, however, is only a “cosmic” aid and subordinated to the eyesight and its resulting recognition.

 Habitats (streets, houses etc.)